henrikroschmann/Async-Is-the-way/README.md

 public void CopyStreamToStream(Stream source, Stream destination) {
     // Initialize a buffer with a size of 4096 byte
-    // The value 0x1000 is in hexadecimal notation, which is equivalent to 4096 in decimal. var buffer = new byte[0x1000];
+    // The value 0x1000 is in hexadecimal notation, equivalent to 4096 in decimal. var buffer = new byte[0x1000];
     // This buffer will be used to read and store chunks of data during streaming operations.
     // The code snippet is commonly used when handling streams (e.g., reading from a file or network stream).
-    // It reads data in chunks (streaming) rather than loading the entire data into memory at once.
+    // It reads data in chunks (streaming) rather than loading the entire data into memory simultaneously.

     int numRead;
     while ((numRead = source.Read(buffer, 0, buffer.Length)) != 0)